-After the correction has been undertaken by the contractor, further IRI Survey will be conducted to validate if the pavement irregularities had been eliminated.
+If the contractor undertakes corrective action, further IRI Survey will conducted to validate if the pavement irregularities had been eliminated.
 Only one IRI survey will be done after the corrective action takes place.
-If the IRI value of the whole asphalt pavement meets the prescribed IRI value of 3.0 m/km for National Primary Road and any 100 m sections exceeding the prescribed value are within the allowable tolerance after correction, no reduction in payment will be made; otherwise, no payment shall be made.
+If the IRI value of the whole concrete pavement meets the prescribed IRI value of 3.0 m/km for National Primary Road and any 100 m sections exceeding the prescribed value are within the allowable tolerance after correction, no reduction in payment will be made; otherwise, pay adjustment shall be made based on the above Pay Adjustment Table.